sebw/pushtify/README.md

 # Pushtify

+Gotify to Pushover forwarder:

+- Gotify: a self hosted Open Source notification system, with an Android app.
+- Pushover: a PaaS closed source notification system.
+Available on iOS and Android.

-I created this container image because I moved from Android to iPhone and didn't want to reconfigure the couple dozen applications that were using Gotify to something else.
+## Why this container image

+Because I moved from Android to iPhone and didn't want to migrate about 20 applications from Gotify to another system that would be iOS compatible.
+The other system in my case if Pushover.

-The something else is Pushover in my case.
-It's not open source, it's not free, but it's been around for a very long time.
+## How does it work

-This container listens for Gotify notifications through websocket and passes them over to Pushover using ntfy.
+This container listens for Gotify notifications through websocket and passes them over to Pushover.
+It uses the `ntfy` Python library.

 ## Requirements